otabuzzman/cudacons/README.md

 ```

 #### To build a dynamic link library (DLL)...
 ...run commands in box below (again no CUDA kernels).
 The example is from the [PJ2 distribution](pj2) which is solely for Linux.
 There is a shared object `libEduRitGpuCuda.so` in PJ2 that connects the Java side with CUDA.
 The illustrated example migrates the `.so` to a  `.dll`.
-The library referenced by options `-L$CUDA_HOME/lib/x64 -lcuda` is a wrapper for `nvcuda.dll` (see output of `nm $CUDA_HOME/lib/x64/cuda.lib`).
+The library referenced by options `-L$CUDA_HOME/lib/x64 -lcuda` is the *NVIDIA CUDA Driver API* and a wrapper for `nvcuda.dll` (see output of `nm $CUDA_HOME/lib/x64/cuda.lib`).
 The DLL is part of the NVIDIA driver package.
 It's name is `nvcuda64.dl_`.
 Expand file to `nvcuda.dll` and make sure that dynamic linker can find it.
 Run `ldd` to check references.
 ```
 export JAVA_HOME=/cygdrive/c/program\ files/java/jdk1.7.0_71
 export PJ2AWS_HOME=/usr/src/pj2aws